aiblocks/.github/CODE_OF_CONDUCT.md

   behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-Members of the Stellar community should be respectful when dealing with other members as well as with people outside the Stellar community.
+Members of the AiBlocks community should be respectful when dealing with other members as well as with people outside the AiBlocks community.
 * **Be careful in the words that you choose.** There is no cost and a lot of benefit to taking a deep breath before communicating.
 We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and